0xwaya/bufficorn.bootcamp/HomeWork2.md

-What is the largest account balance you can find ?
+2. What is the largest account balance you can find ?

-What is special about these accounts :
+4. What is special about these accounts :

 * 0x1db3439a222c519ab44bb1144fc28167b4fa6ee6

 * 0x000000000000000000000000000000000000dEaD

- Using remix add this contract as a source file
+ Using remix add this contract as a source file:

- * // SPDX-License-Identifier: None
+ // SPDX-License-Identifier: None

 pragma solidity 0.8.17;